arnab10maity/Maximum-Likelihood-Estimation/README.md

 # Maximum-Likelihood-Estimation
-Simple Linear Regression
-The goal of this project was to build a linear regression model from the ground up using numpy.
+The goal of this project was to build a Maximum Likelihoodestimation model.